Family reunification with EU citizens

 what requirements apply for family reunification with EU citizens

-how the immigration authorities check the family relationship
+how the immigration authorities check the family partnership

 Residence options after divorce or death of the EU citizen